chef/automate/components/docs-chef-io/content/automate/managed_services.md

 GET _snapshot/_all
 ```

-Take a backup of chef automate updated config with details of external PostgreSQL/OpenSearch to a new file like `full_config.toml` by running the following command:
+Take a backup of Chef Automate updated config with details of external PostgreSQL/OpenSearch to a new file like `full_config.toml` by running the following command:

 ```shell
 chef-automate config show > full_config.toml